FoleyX90/titanium_documentation/source/en/contribute.md

 <info>As the Git protocol is the most efficient for transferring data over a network, the Git URL is preferred when you do not need to authenticate with a repository.
 As you won't ever push code directly to Appcelerator's repositories, you don't need an SSH URL to access them.</info>

-Add the URL as a remote named `upstream`:
+Add the URL as a "remote" named `upstream`:
 <code>
 git remote add upstream git://github.com/appcelerator/titanium_mobile.git
 </code>